paulirish/numderscore/Readme.md

      </match>
 ```

+### Bake in grouping by default

-Or if all of that is too much hassle or isn't working out right, just bake
+Or… if all of that is too much hassle or isn't working out right, just bake
 in `dgsp` as the default, by passing `--feature-name=calt` to the patcher.